 It is often said that what you’ve never had you never miss.

 Back in the early 1970s nobody in the UK, beyond the well-travelled few, had had anything remotely resembling what would today be called ice cream.
 Sure, we’d had some puffy yellowy-white stuff in a block served to us out of a wrapper, in a square-shaped cone that was specially designed for the purpose of accommodating it.
-Some of us preferred the oyster, a clam-shaped wafer which largely enclosed its contents until you bit into it, whereupon the nondescript matter contained therein would squirt rudely from the cracks and, if you were lucky, would hit your face rather than the shirt that your mother had painstakingly scrubbed and ironed, and which you where expected to wear for the rest of the week.
+Some of us preferred the oyster, a clam-shaped wafer which largely enclosed its contents until you bit into it, whereupon the nondescript matter contained therein would squirt rudely from the cracks and, if you were lucky, would hit your face rather than the shirt that your mother had painstakingly scrubbed and ironed, and which you were expected to wear for the rest of the week.

 But real ice cream, like the reputed guests of Roswell, was a thing most of us had heard of but by no means everyone was convinced actually existed.